Danny15278/ray_tracing_tool/README.md

 Features (example images can be found in /output)
 - Ray-sphere interaction
-- Multithreaded rending across CPU cores
+- Multithreaded rendering across CPU cores
 - Scenes with multiple objects
 - Surface normalisation and shading
 - Pixel antialiasing
-- Diffuse/lambertian, metal, and Dielectric (glass) materials and surface interactions
+- Diffuse/lambertian, metal, and dielectric (glass) materials types
 - Gamma correction
 - Configurable camera positioning and field of view
 - Defocus blur and depth of field adjustment